zoesimmons/hs-coding-club-css-selectors-philly-springside-chestn-f924/README.md

 <img src="images/yellow-diamond-1.png" align="right" width="100px" hspace="10">

-Everyone loves a good yellow diamond, so let's make sure we get that guy into our treasure chest.
+Everyone loves a good yellow diamond, so let's make sure we get that gem into our treasure chest.
 Again, we have a tricky situation.
 There is no ID or class on the `img` tag, and it's not even nested inside of another div, meaning it's not a child element.

 If you look a little more closely, you'll notice the `img` tag with the yellow diamond is right next to a `div` with the id `ocean`.
 This `div` and `img` tag are known as sibling elements.